 The Hastings Heritage Trail is a four season recreational corridor stretching 156 km from Glen Ross in Quinte West to its most northerly point adjacent to Lake St. Peter Provincial Park in Hastings Highlands.
 The trail is enjoyed year round by snowmobilers, dogsledders, cross country skiers, ATV enthusiasts, horseback riders, cyclist and hikers.
 The trail is managed by the Eastern Ontario Trails Alliance.

-This region also includes over 30,000 acres of conservation lands protected by Quinte Conservation.
+This region also includes over 30,000 acres of conservation lands protected by Quinte Conservation and Crowe Valley Conservation.
 Some of this land is developed with facilities for the public such as washrooms, trails, and parking.
 Before hitting the trails, learn about the hazardous plants found in our region: Hazardouts Plants Information Guide

 Trails and conservation areas to visit: